-The Issuer was incorporated and registered in Spain on 17 January 2014 pursuant to the Spanish Companies Act as a public limited company (a sociedad anónima or S.A.) under the name Lar España Real Estate, S.A., subsequently changed to Lar España Real Estate SOCIMI, S.A. upon election of SOCIMI special tax regime.
+The Issuer was incorporated and registered in Spain on 17 January 2014 pursuant to the Spanish Companies Act as a public limited company (a sociedad anónima or S.A.) under the name Lar España Real Estate, S.A., subsequently changed to Lar España Real Estate SOCIMI, S.A. upon opting for the SOCIMI special tax regime.
 The Issuer is incorporated for an unlimited term.

 Following its €400 million initial public offering in 2014 making it the first SOCIMI to become a public company, the Issuer acquired a number of shopping centres as well as offices and logistics real estate assets.
 The Issuer's €135 million rights issue in 2015 was followed in the same year by the issuance of its €140 million 2.90% senior secured bond due 2022 (the "Senior Secured Notes"), the inaugural bond by a SOCIMI.
 In 2016, the Issuer acquired its first retail park, followed by a €147 million rights issue.
 In 2017, the Issuer's portfolio had a gross rental income ("GRI") of €79.8 million and gross leasable area ("GLA") of 899 thousand square metres, both the highest in the Issuer's history.
 That same year the Issuer also acquired the Eroski supermarket portfolio, comprised of 22 Eroski supermarkets (the "Eroski Portfolio").
-By 2018 the Issuer owned 26 assets.
+By 2018, the Issuer owned 26 assets.
 In 2019 the Issuer disposed of substantially all offices and logistics real estate, focusing on retail, while a capital expenditure plan was deployed for the purpose of refurbishing the Issuer's assets.
 In 2020, the Issuer's GRI was €96.9 million.
 As of 31 December 2020, the Issuer held 15 assets.
-In February 2021, the Issuer further focused on retail properties and sold the Eroski Portfolio.
+In February 2021, the Issuer sold the Eroski Portfolio.
 As a result, the Issuer currently owns 14 assets.
-As of 31 March 2021, the Issuer had corporate loans of €100 million, mortgages of €517 million and the Senior Secured Notes of €140 million outstanding.
+As of 30 June 2021, the Issuer had corporate loans of €100 million, mortgages of €512.6 million and the Senior Secured Notes of €140 million outstanding.
+In July 2021, the Issuer carried out the issuance of its €400 million 1.75% senior unsecured green notes due 2026 (the "Senior Unsecured Notes").
+Following a cash tender offer to repurchase the Senior Secured Notes which settled on 23 July 2021, €122.7 million of Senior Secured Notes remain outstanding.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent developments" for more information.

-The principal legislation under which the Issuer operates is the Spanish Companies Act and the regulations made thereunder.
+The principal legislation under which the Issuer operates is the Spanish Companies Act and the regulations approved thereunder.